 Business owners insurance (BOP) covers employees and businesses, parties included in the contract, and in some instances, suppliers.
 Small to medium-sized businesses should consider investing in a BOP because it combines general liability and commercial property insurance coverages.

-The costs of covering customer injuries, business property damage, accidents, and lawsuits can all harm a small business and prevent it from finding success in the long run.
+The costs of covering customer physical injuries, material losses, accidents, and lawsuits can all harm a small business and prevent it from finding success in the long run.

-A small to medium-sized business with a physical store should strongly consider getting a BOP in order to address the risk of getting sued.
-Any business that has physical or digital assets is vulnerable to these being damaged or hacked into, making liability protection extremely vital.
+A small to medium-sized business with a physical store should strongly consider getting a BOP in order to address the threat of getting sued.
+Any business that has physical or digital assets is vulnerable to these being damaged or hacked into, making business liability protection extremely vital.

 Those with less than 100 workers, operate within a small office or workplace, earn less than $1 million in annual revenue, and require less than 12 months of business interruption insurance meet most qualifications.